uapasha/slamdata-docs/source/developers-guide-pending.rst

 Notice in this query we are concatenating **last_name** and **first_name** fields together, separated by a comma.
-The comma itself is surrounded by apostrophes ( ' ) because it is a single character.
-If it were 2 or more characters it would be a string and would require full quotation marks around it.
+The comma itself is surrounded by apostrophes (``'``) because it is a single character.
+If it was more than one character it would be a string and would require full quotation marks around it.

 We have also given the results some aliases to display rather